itzfew/EduHub-Online-Store/README.md

 Troubleshooting

 Payment Issues: Verify Cashfree credentials and ensure production mode is enabled.
+Check for duplicate order_id in the Cashfree dashboard.
 Deployment Errors: Check Vercel logs for missing environment variables or build issues.
 Webhook Failures: Ensure the webhook URL is publicly accessible and configured in Cashfree.